 Win Shares (WS)

-WS is calculated by the folks at Basketball-Reference (see link for more details) and is based on the formulas detailed in Dean Oliver's Basketball on Paper (if you have any interest in getting into the world of advanced stats, do yourself a favor and head straight to Amazon and buy the book).
+WS is calculated by the folks at (see link for more details) and is based on the formulas detailed in Dean Oliver's (if you have any interest in getting into the world of advanced stats, do yourself a favor and head straight to ).
 Like PER, WS is based solely on box score statistics.
 Unlike PER, it does attempt to account for defense, although it's a fairly rough estimate given the lack of defensive data available from the box score.
 If you add up all the WS for players on a team, it should roughly equal the total wins for that team during the course of a season.
 One thing about WS that's nice is that it's fairly non-controversial compared to PER or WP.
 Also, it's arguably the most accessible of all the box score metrics, given the popularity and ease-of-use of the B-R website.

 Wins Produced (WP)